-- 4.11 Do you provide individuals who are physically disabled the means to: - Submit applications for crisis benefits without leaving their homes?
+4.11 Do you provide individuals who are physically disabled the means to:

+- Submit applications for crisis benefits without leaving their homes?
+Yes No If yes, explain. - Travel to the sites at which applications for crisis assistance are accepted?

-∑ Yes No If yes, explai n.
+Yes No If yes, explain.

-visit.
-Applicatio No If yes, expla In be taken over t in. he phone or in-pe it all outreach loc erson through a home ations.
-Senior centers,
+Applications can be taken over the phone or in-person through a home visit.
+Applications are accepted at all outreach locations.
+Senior centers, libraries, and community centers are common outreach locations.

 Benefit Levels, 2605(c)(1)(B)

-4.12 Indicate the maximum benefit for or each type of cri sis assistance offe ered.
+4.12 Indicate the maximum benefit for each type of crisis assistance offered.

-Winter Crisis \$ imum benefit
+Winter Crisis \$0 maximum benefit

-Summer Crisis \$ n/a max kimum benefit
+Summer Crisis \$n/a maximum benefit

-Year-round Crisis \$ \$1,200 ma: kimum benefit
+Year-round Crisis \$\$1,200 maximum benefit

-4.13 Do you provide in-kind (e.g. blar Xes ions include blank xets, space heater rs, and temporary
+4.13 Do you provide in-kind (e.g. blankets, space heaters, fans) and/or other forms of benefits?
+Yes No If yes, describe.

+WHEAP agencies' in-kind provisions include blankets, space heaters, and temporary lodging.

+4.14 Do you provide for equipment repair or replacement using crisis funds?
+Yes No

-4.15 Check appropriate boxes below to indicate type(s) of assistance pro ovided:
+4.15 Check appropriate boxes below to indicate type(s) of assistance provided:

 Winter Crisis Summer Crisis Year-round Crisis

-Heating system repair х
+Heating system repair X

-Heating system replacement Х
+Heating system replacement x

-Cooling system repair
+Cooling system repair X

-Cooling system replacement
+Cooling system replacement X

 Wood stove purchase

 Pellet stove purchase

 Solar panel(s)

-Windmill(s)

-Utility poles / Gas line hook-ups х
+Utility poles / Gas line hook-ups X

-Other (Specify): temporary lodging х
+Other (Specify): temporary lodging X

-4.16 Do any of the utility vendors you Yes No 4.17 Describe the terms of the morat clients during or after the moratoriur orium and any sp
+4.16 Do any of the utility vendors you work with enforce a winter moratorium on shut offs?
+Yes No\\\\\

+4.17 Describe the terms of the moratorium and any special dispensation received by LIHEAP clients during or after the moratorium period.

-The State of Wisconsin institute s a moratorium o n disconnections for regulated utilities
+The State of Wisconsin institutes a moratorium on disconnections for regulated utilities from November 1st to April 15th.

-If any of the above questions require further explanation or clarification that could not be made in the fields provided, attach a document with said explanation here.

-from November 1st to April 15th.